 13. What should I wear?

 We recommend water- and windproof clothing and waterproof but comfortable shoes.
-Bring changing clothes as well.
+Bring a change of dry clothes as well.
 Jeans and cotton clothing are not recommended.
 We provide all the necessary equipment such as life jacket and sprayskirt.

 14. What happens in case of bad weather?

 A kayak trip us enjoyable in all weathers, including rain.
 Make sure to bring appropriate clothing!
 If the weather is extreme, for example strong winds, the tour will be cancelled.
 If so, we will contact you as soon as possible and offer another date for the tour.

 15. Is there a toilet at the Kayak Center?